rubenwardy/minetest_modding_book/_en/players/hud.md

 Heads Up Display (HUD) elements allow you to show text, images, and other graphical elements.

-The HUD doesn't accept user input.
-For that, you should use a [Formspec](formspecs.html).
+The HUD doesn't accept user input; for that, you should use a [formspec](formspecs.html).

 * [Positioning](#positioning)
     * [Position and Offset](#position-and-offset)